herumi/mcl/readme.md

 and 256bit for the order field Fr of the elliptic curve (`MCL_FP_BIT=384`, `MCL_FR_BIT=256`).
 * The arguments of the Fp/Fr initialization function have been changed.
 * `mclbn***.{a,lib}` has been merged into mcl.{a,lib} and removed.
-* The Windows DLL mcl.dll has been renamed to mclbn.dll.

 # Support architecture